Coastal panorama along Croatia's Adriatic Magistrala (D8) road.

 Zadar, Šibenik & Beyond

-The journey enters Dalmatia, where ancient cities, stunning national parks, and idyllic beaches define the coastline.
-This is the heart of Croatian heritage and natural beauty.
+The road enters Dalmatia, where ancient cities, national parks, and quiet beaches define the coast.
+This is the heart of Croatian heritage and coastal landscape.

 Must-Visit Stops